-It transmits the note data in real-time to your computer.
+It transmits the note data in real time to your computer.
 Therefore, as you press the keys on this MIDI keyboard.
-It would trigger the piano digitally sounds in your computer.
+It would trigger the piano’s digital sounds in your computer.

 - You can hit the record button on your computer and start playing your MIDI keyboard.

-- This will record the MIDI notes and the sensitivity that you hit the keys (known as velocity) on your track like you saw in the Ableton Live screenshot above.
+- This will record the MIDI notes and the sensitivity that you hit the keys (known as velocity) on your track as you saw in the Ableton Live screenshot above.

-Note: DAW (Digital Audio Workstation) is the term used to describe software that’s used to record, produce and mixe music.
-Example are Ableton Live, Logic Pro, Garage Band, Cubase Pro Tools, Reaper, and more, etc
+Note: DAW (Digital Audio Workstation) is the term used to describe software that’s used to record, produce, and mix music.
+Example are Ableton Live, Logic Pro, Garage Band, Cubase Pro Tools, Reaper, and more, etc.

-There different type of MIDI controllers.
+There are different types of MIDI controllers.
 For example, below we see a MIDI keyboard, but some other buttons and knobs are on it also.

 You can assign these buttons and knobs to do other features in your DAW.